sosise/sosise-docs/documentation/queues.md

 Sosise's queue configuration options are stored in your `src/config/queue.ts` configuration file.
 In this file, you will find connection configurations for redis.

 > Please refer to docker-compose.yml if you need redis with persistent or non persistent storage.
+> Sosise uses [BullMQ](https://docs.bullmq.io) library.
+Please refer to it for full documentation.

 ## How it works
 Queues consist of two components `Jobs` and `QueueWorkers`.
 A `job` can be pushed to some `queue` and a `queue` is then handeled by a worker.